rothlab/variant-effect-predictor-assessment/README.md

 1. **configuration-file:** the path to configuration file (e.g. config.yaml)
 2. **log-dir:** the directory to the log files (e.g. logs/)

+## Output

+All output should be stored in the `output` folder.

+In addition, a `pval.csv` is created in the root folder containing all pairwise predictor comparisons.
+The `pval.csv` included in this repository was generated from the benchmark described in the manuscript.

 ## Contact us

 If you have any feedback, suggestions or questions, please reach out via [email](mailto:kvn.kuang@mail.utoronto.ca) or open an issue on github.